mariolinguito/codingadventures/content/blog/how-to-search-in-files-content-using-apache-tika-and-drupal-views/index.md

 In the end, using a contrib module we extended their functionalities to adapt it to our needs.
 That is the Drupal world, baby!

-ps.
-I published a patch for this on the module page: here.